abidzakly/virtual-lab-backend/README.md

 # Virtual-Lab-Backend
 ## How To
 ### Test Locally (or host and forward it with ngrok)
 - Step 1: Open terminal (outside app folder).
-Type and Enter the following instructions below:
+Then, Type and Enter the following instructions below:
 - Step 2: "python -m venv ***your virtual env name***".
 - Step 3: ".\***your virtual env name***\Scripts\Activate".